 How to get around in Iran

-Iran is such a big country and just trying to get around may sound a little overwhelming.
-However, Iran seems to be doing pretty well when it comes to transport, making getting to and around the country quite an easy process with several available options.
+Iran is such a big country, and trying to get around may sound overwhelming.
+However, Iran seems to be doing well regarding transport, making getting to and around the country relatively easy with several available options.

 Planes

-Iran has 27 international airports with the largest of them being in the major cities of Tehran, Mashad, Shira, Tabriz, Esfahan, and Kish.
-You can get to the country on a plane from a privately-owned company such as Mahan Air or using the national airlines Iran Air which provides a larger number of flights to most capital cities.
+Iran has 27 international airports, the largest of which are in the major cities of Tehran, Mashad, Shira, Tabriz, Esfahan, and Kish.
+You can get to the country on a plane from a privately owned company such as Mahan Air or using the national airline Iran Air, which provides a more significant number of flights to most capital cities.

-Dozens of other cities also have airports, the thing that facilitates domestic flights in case you are short on time or energy or both.
-Domestic flights no matter who they are offered by are priced by the government so the fare will always be the same.
+Dozens of other cities also have airports facilitating domestic flights if you are short on time, energy, or both.
+No matter who offers them, domestic flights are priced by the government, so the fare will always be the same.

 Trains

 Another way of moving across Iran is by train.
-Iran enjoys a nationwide railway system that makes long-distance travel easier, faster, and more affordable.
-Trains in Iran may differ in quality since most of them are operated by private companies.
-Different classes are available at different prices and overnight trains are available as well for long routes.
+Iran’s nationwide railway system makes long-distance travel easier, faster, and more affordable.
+Trains in Iran may differ in quality since most private companies operate them.
+Different classes are available at various prices, and overnight trains are also available for long routes.
 A train ride seems even more enjoyable given the trip-long scenery of Iran available from the train’s large windows.

-Please note that trains in Iran are widely used and tickets are usually sold out.
-So it is better to buy your ticket up to a month in advance, especially if you are traveling during the weekend, Thursday and Friday, or any public holiday.
+Please note that trains in Iran are widely used, and tickets are usually sold out.
+So, buying your ticket up to a month in advance is better, especially if you travel on the weekend, Thursday and Friday, or any public holiday.

 Buses

-If you are not so into trains to move from one city to another, you can take a bus instead.
+If you are not into trains to move from one city to another, you can take a bus instead.
 Buses are available to travel between and within cities.
 Tehran, for instance, has its very own Bus Rapid Transit (BRT) with 10 lines covering the entire city.
-VIP buses for intra-city trips are also available which makes such long routes way easier and more comfortable.
+VIP buses for intra-city trips are also available, which makes such long routes much easier and more comfortable.

 Metro

 Of all the countries in the world, only 61 have built their intra-city electrified rapid transit train system, mostly known as the metro, to facilitate transport, save time, and help go easy on the energy used.
-The oldest electrified metro system was the London Underground opened in 1890.
-As of today, Shanghai has the world’s longest metro network covering 803 km while Catania in Italy has the smallest metro system which consists of just one line and six stations.
+The oldest electrified metro system was the London Underground, which opened in 1890.
+As of today, Shanghai has the world’s most extended metro network, covering 803 km.
+In contrast, Catania in Italy has the most miniature metro system, which consists of just one line and six stations.

-Concerning Iran, it seems like it has itself covered.
-Iran does not just have one metro system but six operating in the major cities of Tehran, Mashhad, Shiraz, Esfahan, Tabriz, and Karaj with a total number of stations of at least 330, 144 of which being in Tehran only.
+Iran seems to have itself covered.
+Iran does not just have one metro system but six operating in the major cities of Tehran, Mashhad, Shiraz, Esfahan, Tabriz, and Karaj, with a total number of stations of at least 330, 144 of which are in Tehran only.

-Tehran’s metro system is the largest in the Middle East and consists of seven active metro lines and operates almost all day from 5:30 am to 11:30 pm with only six hours of night sleep.
+Tehran’s metro system is the largest in the Middle East.
+It comprises seven active metro lines and operates almost daily from 5:30 a.m. to 11:30 p.m., with only six hours of sleep.
 Metro Tehran can take you all around the city.
 You can even go to Tehran Imam Khomeini International Airport by metro!
-Just buy an International Airport Single Ticket for 90,000 Rials and you are good to go.
+Just buy an International Airport Single Ticket for 90,000 Rials, and you are good to go.

 Snapp

-Just like preserving the Persian language to keep its authenticity, using a different calendar, and even having its own version of April Fools’ Day, Iran has its Uber-like mobility service provider known as Snapp.
-Operating in all 31 provinces in the country, Snapp will ease your moving around from here to there.
-The app is available on iOS and Android and does support English.
-Before the trip, you get to know the cost in Rials only with which you can pay for your rides.
+Iran preserves the Persian language to maintain its authenticity, uses a different calendar, and even has its version of April Fools’ Day.
+It has an Uber-like mobility service provider known as Snapp.
+Operating in all 31 provinces, Snapp will ease your moving from here to there.
+The app is available on iOS and Android and supports English.
+Before the trip, you only learn the cost in Rials, with which you can pay for your rides.

 TAPSI

-Just like Snapp, TAPSI is Iran’s version of ridesharing taxi services known in other countries as carpooling, though you can also use TAPSI for single rides.
-While Snapp is available nationwide, TAPSI only operates in 15 cities including the five major ones, and does not entirely support English so you might want to stick with Snapp.
+Like Snapp, TAPSI is Iran’s version of ridesharing taxi services known in other countries as carpooling, though you can also use TAPSI for single rides.
+While Snapp is available nationwide, TAPSI only operates in 15 cities, including the five major ones, and does not entirely support English, so you might want to stick with Snapp.

 Minibuses

 Many Iranians use minibuses to navigate from major cities to the villages and rural areas around them.
-They might be a little more expensive than buses; yet, they are faster since the number of passengers is a lot less.
+They might be a little more expensive than buses, but they are faster since the number of passengers is much less.

 Private taxis

-Private taxis are just like Snapp but with no app or any kind of virtual existence on the Internet.
-You can easily recognize them since they are either yellow, white, or green with the familiar black-and-white taxi sign sticker.
-In case you take a yellow, white, or green private taxi with a black-and-white taxi sign sticker, consider negotiating the fare since drivers would always try to make you pay more.
+Private taxis are like Snapp but have no app or virtual existence on the Internet.
+You can easily recognize them since they are yellow, white, or green with the familiar black-and-white taxi sign sticker.
+If you take a yellow, white, or green private taxi with a black-and-white taxi sign sticker, consider negotiating the fare since drivers will always try to make you pay more.

 Shared taxis or Savaris

-Whether you are traveling within the city or to another one, you can take a Savari which is a taxi you share with other people.
-You can easily spot them near bus terminals or squares where a cluster of drivers are either waiting for passengers to hop in or shouting out the city name they are heading to.
-Savaris usually have a predetermined fare and route.
+Whether travelling within the city or to another one, you can take a Safari or a taxi you share with others.
+You can easily spot them near bus terminals or squares where a cluster of drivers is either waiting for passengers to hop in or shouting out the city name they are heading to.
+Safaris usually have a predetermined fare and route.

 What to eat in Iran

-Characterized by meat, vegetables, nuts, herbs, spices, and sweet fruits, the Iranian cuisine has tens of mouth-watering must-try dishes that one would never want to miss in their life.
+Iranian cuisine comprises meat, vegetables, nuts, herbs, spices, and sweet fruits.
+It offers many mouth-watering must-try dishes that one would never want to miss.

 As a rule of thumb, a typical Iranian dish usually includes cooked rice with vegetables, meat, or chicken.
-Besides a large variety of main courses, the Iranian cuisine has a distinct collection of savoring stews and soups.
+In addition to a large variety of main courses, Iranian cuisine has a distinct collection of savouring stews and soups.

-Here are some examples of famous Iranian dishes you can try for every meal.
+Here are some famous Iranian dishes you can try for every meal.

 Breakfast

-Iranian breakfast is a lot more simple than lunch and dinner options.
+Iranian breakfast is a lot simpler than lunch and dinner options.
 Still, there are so many different options.
 Typically, every breakfast must have bread.
-You might think ‘Oh, this is pretty straightforward but it is not.
-Iran happens to have a large collection of distinct types of bread distinguished by how they are baked, level of thickness, shape, texture, and the ingredients used.
+You might think, ‘Oh, this is pretty straightforward, ‘ but it is not.
+Iran has an extensive collection of distinct types of bread distinguished by how they are baked, the thickness, shape, texture, and the ingredients used.
 Sangak, barbari, taftoon, and lavash are some of the most popular bread types.

 Besides the irreplaceable bread, every breakfast in Iran is served with sweet, non-milky, brewed black tea (chai).
 Then there is cheese, feta cheese to be precise, usually eaten as small bites with bread and topped with fruits, nuts, or fresh herbs.

-In addition, other things are served for breakfast such as boiled and fried eggs or Persian omelets, halim which is a thick texture of meat and wheat porridge, adasi (Persian lentil soup), and kaleh patche.
+In addition, other things are served for breakfast, such as boiled and fried eggs or Persian omelettes, Halim, a thick texture of meat and wheat porridge, adasi (Persian lentil soup), and kale patches.
 Kaleh patche is a dish served for breakfast and has the nickname of the weird Iranian dish mainly due to its ingredients.
-Kaleh patche is a soup cooked with sheep’s eyes, tongue, and brain as well as its feet.
-Yes, it does sound a little weird but it is delicious.
+Kaleh patch is a soup cooked with sheep’s eyes, tongue, and brain, as well as feet.
+Yes, it does sound a little weird, but it is delicious.
 You must give it a try since you are giving the entire culture of Iran a big try!

-Iranian breakfast has also got those with a sweet tooth covered.
+Iranian breakfast also caters to those with a sweet tooth.
 Homemade fruit jam and honey are usually served along with butter and cream.

 Lunch and dinner

-Though it is very common in eastern Asia and Spain, rice also makes the main item in almost every main course in the Iranian cuisine.
-In addition to rice, there is kebab, or cooked meat, Iran’s most popular dish and sometimes classified as Iran’s national dish.
+Though it is widespread in eastern Asia and Spain, rice is the main ingredient in almost every course in Iranian cuisine.
+In addition to rice, kebab, or cooked meat, is Iran’s most famous dish and is sometimes classified as its national dish.
 This is not surprising since kebab is the most common meat dish in almost every other country in the Middle East.

-Kebab is usually served with bread or rice under the name of chelo kebab.
+Kebab is usually served with bread or rice under Chelo kebab.

-Besides kebab, here are some other must-try Iranian dishes for lunch and dinner.
+Besides kebab, some other must-try Iranian dishes for lunch and dinner.

-1. Sabzi polo: served in northern and southern Iran, sabzi polo is a green-herb rice dish served with fried, baked, or stuffed fish.
+- Sabzi polo: served in northern and southern Iran, is a green-herb rice dish with fried, baked, or stuffed fish.

-2. Khoresht gheimeh: a stew with a tomato base, small cubes of lamb or beef, and split peas served with fried potatoes on the top.
+- Khoresht gheimeh is a stew with a tomato base, small cubes of lamb or beef, and split peas served with fried potatoes.

-3. Baghali polo: this is another spiced-rice dish with saffron specifically, fava beans, and green dill which makes the dish turn out literally green.
+- Baghali polo is another spiced rice dish with saffron, specifically fava beans and green dill, which makes the dish turn out green.
 Such a dish is usually served with a lamp.

-4. Zereshk polo ba morgh: rice again cooked this time with barberries topped with pomegranates and served with chicken.
+- Zereshk polo ba morgh: rice again cooked with barberries topped with pomegranates and served with chicken.

-5. Ashe reshteh: a multi-ingredient soup consisting of thick noodles (Asian influence again), lentils, pinto beans, yogurt whey, chickpeas, and minto oil and topped with fried onions.
-This is a holiday meal usually eaten on Nowruz, the Iranian New Year.
+- Ashe reshteh: a multi-ingredient soup consisting of thick noodles (Asian influence again), lentils, pinto beans, yoghurt whey, chickpeas, and mint oil and topped with fried onions.
+This holiday meal is usually eaten on Nowruz, the Iranian New Year.

 Your Top Four Destinations in Iran

-The diversity of Iran might be a little overwhelming for someone who wants to visit this country and take a closer look at it.
-In fact, it is as overwhelming to even write about it because each city seems to have its very unique theme.
+Iran’s diversity might be a little overwhelming for someone who wants to visit and look closely at it.
+It is as overwhelming to even write about it because each city seems to have its unique theme.
 However, we have tried to break it down for you with some details about the major cities and what you can expect to do in them.

 The Capital: Tehran

-In so many countries, the capital city is the one that gets most of the attention and is usually home to the largest section of the population, major roads, and hence heavy traffic which also makes the city mostly crowded and a little more polluted.
+In many countries, the capital city gets most of the attention and is usually home to the most significant section of the population.
+Major roads and heavy traffic make the city mostly crowded and more polluted.
 Well, this is quite the same case with Tehran.
-However, Tehran in and of itself is a city you need to experience on your visit to Iran.
-In fact, it is considered by many travelers the main destination.
+However, Tehran, in and of itself, is a city you need to experience during your visit to Iran.
+It is considered by many travellers the leading destination.

-In Iran, Tehran is the center of everything, from culture and economy to politics and history.
-Located in north-central Iran with an area of 730 km², Tehran is home to 8.7 million people, making it the most inhabited city in western Asia and the most crowded as well.
-With the largest metro system in the Middle East, Metro Tehran has seven active lines covering 254 km across the city and has been facilitating transportation in the city ever since the first line was opened in March 1999.
+Tehran is the centre of everything in Iran, from culture and economy to politics and history.
+Located in north-central Iran, with an area of 730 km², Tehran is home to 8.7 million people, making it the most inhabited and crowded city in western Asia.
+With the most extensive metro system in the Middle East, Metro Tehran has seven active lines covering 254 km across the city.
+It has facilitated transportation to the town ever since the first line opened in March 1999.

 What to visit in Tehran

-Choosing which tourist attractions to visit in Tehran could be a hard decision to make for the city happens to be very rich in them, with so many different varieties as well.
-For example, there are around, if not more than, 52 museums and palaces in Tehran only, more than 800 parks, 10 mosques as well as other towers, bazaars, and around 663 mountains with various heights that reach up to 4375 m!
+Choosing which tourist attractions to visit in Tehran could be a hard decision, for the city happens to be very rich in them, with so many different varieties as well.
+For example, there are around, if not more than, 52 museums and palaces in Tehran alone, more than 800 parks, 10 mosques, other towers and bazaars, and around 663 mountains with various heights that reach up to 4375 m!

 This makes me wonder if there is any space left for people to live in!

 As a result of that, a trip to Tehran can never be disappointing.
-And to help you decide, we have chosen some of the top attractions to help plan your sightseeing tour.
+To help you decide, we have chosen some of the top attractions to help plan your sightseeing tour.

 Golestan Palace